chriscockburn98/ChessCLI/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.
+To do this, please fork the repository and create a new branch.
+Then, make your changes and submit a pull request.

 ## License